spellerberg/quire-sanjose/content/Chapter6.md

 In June 1969, Frank Castruita reported to the parish council that Bingo was going well but the people were requesting to go outside because of the heat in the building.
 The Bingo game is still being held in an old barrack building that had been converted into the parish hall (213).
 The Bingo game was moved to a classroom in the school building because the old Hall was too hot and crowded (223:07/20/69).

 In June 1968, the Parish Council set in motion plans to build a new parish hall.
 The new hall was scheduled to be ready in September 1969 and the persons who ran the Bingo met to plan the transition to the new space (223:09/14/69).
 They decided to hire Mrs. Virginia Miriam to cook on bingo nights and to buy an electric board and 800 plastic cards.
 The intention was to standardize the games.
 Henry Guerrero was in charge (213).

+### The Bingo Games moved to the Community Center in 1969

 On Sunday, October 12, 1969, a bingo game was held in the new San Jose Community Center for the first time (223:10/05/69).
 There were three Bingo games each week at the Community Center.
 The earnings were: Friday bingo $433, Sunday bingo $356 (213).
 The PTA sponsored another bingo on Monday nights (sometimes earning $477) (213).
 All workers from all three Bingo games met in the new hall in November to discuss the program (223:11/16/69).
 As in result, in January 1970 the Socios announced that they were seeking helpers for three Bingo games on Monday, Wednesday and Fridays at the hall at 8:00PM (223:01/11/70).